one-aalam/Sorbet/README.md

 Sorbet
 =============

-A sweet dessert of great Gulp recipes to give you just right amount of refreshment baked-in for your next front-end masterpice.
+A sweet dessert of great Gulp recipes to give you just right amount of refreshment baked-in for your next front-end masterpiece.

 ### Features